-Section 8: Reporters, Project Team and Advisory Committee
+Section 7: Reporters, Project Team and Advisory Committee

-- 1. Under the regular procedure the Council shall appoint: - (a) one or more reporters who will be primarily responsible for conducting the ELI project, and who will propose additional reporters or other members, to be appointed by the Council, to form a group that will conduct the work.
-The reporters and other group members will together form the Project Team; - (b) a group of advisors (the Advisory Committee) to support the work of the Project Team, in consultation with the reporter(s) and the Projects Committee.
+- 1. The Council, or under the accelerated procedure the Executive Committee, shall appoint, with or without carrying out a call for tender: - (a) one or more Reporters who will be primarily responsible for conducting the ELI project, and who will propose additional Reporters or other members, to be appointed by the Council, to form a group that will conduct the work.
+The Reporters and other group members will together form the Project Team; - (b) a group of advisors (the Advisory Committee) to support the work of the Project Team, in consultation with the Reporter(s) and the Executive Committee.

-As the project progresses, additional advisors or members of the Project Team may be appointed; where this is requested by the reporter(s) Section 10(2) and (5) on revisions of the project plan apply accordingly.
+As the project progresses, additional advisors or members of the Project Team may be appointed; where this is requested by the Reporter(s) Section 10(2) and (5) on revisions of the project plan apply accordingly.